-A gallery of historic Spurs images had been erected on the High Road-facing exterior and it was reassuring to see parents and kids enjoying the images, exciting to sense the future, hope and love of the club.
+A gallery of historic Spurs images had been erected on the High Road-facing exterior.
+It was reassuring to see parents and kids enjoying the images, exciting to sense the future, hope and love of the club.

-The main entrance to White Hart Lane was unrecognisable from my earliest visits, autograph-hunting and that time when I visited the players’ lounge.
-Buildings had been cleared away; it all felt temporary, clinical, deeply unromantic.
+The main entrance to White Hart Lane was unrecognisable from my earliest visits, autograph-hunting, and that time when I visited the players’ lounge.
+Buildings had been cleared away, everything felt temporary, clinical, deeply unromantic.

-Making my way past the club shop and onto Park Lane, the permanent fixture of the Burger vans and merchandise stalls remained, the lingering smell of fried onions, burgers, grease and wafting cigarette smoke.
+Making my way past the club shop and onto Park Lane, the permanent fixture of the Burger vans and merchandise stalls remained, the timeless lingering smells: fried onions, burgers, grease, wafting cigarette smoke.